instructure/instructure-ui/packages/ui-pagination/src/Pagination/README.md

 ---
 <Guidelines>
   <Figure recommendation="yes" title="Do">
-    <FigureItem>Use for splitting up content or data into several pages</FigureItem>
+    <Figure.Item>Use for splitting up content or data into several pages</Figure.Item>
-    <FigureItem>Use if there are more than 20 items displayed in one view</FigureItem>
+    <Figure.Item>Use if there are more than 20 items displayed in one view</Figure.Item>
   </Figure>
 </Guidelines>
 ```